-Survivor grant: The deceased had less than 750 weeks of contributions.
+Survivor grant (social insurance): The deceased had less than 750 weeks of contributions.

-Funeral grant: Paid to the person who pays for the funeral if there are no eligible survivors.
+Funeral grant (social insurance): Paid to the person who pays for the funeral if there are no eligible survivors.

-Old-age pension: 100% of the insured's average earnings is paid.
+Old-age pension (social insurance): 100% of the insured's average earnings is paid.

-Early pension: The monthly pension is 80% of the insured's average earnings plus 4% of average earnings for each year the insured is older than age 55, up to age 59.
+Early pension: 80% of the insured's average earnings plus 4% of average earnings for each year the insured is older than age 55, up to age 59, is paid.

-Reduced proportional pension: 60% of the insured's average earnings in the last 36 months is paid.
+Reduced proportional pension: 60% of the insured's average earnings is paid.